 It took a tribe (or community) to get through it.
 As I grew older, I realized that communities are all different shapes and sizes.
 Communities are local.
 Communities are online.

 As bloggers, we share our thoughts and passions and ideas with online communities.

-I invite you all to leverage the Mai Blogging Community to support each other.
+I invite you all to leverage the your own communities and connections to support each other.